 3 To what extent is the policy likely to impact on good relations between people of different religious belief, political opinion or racial group? minor/major/none

 Good relations category Details of policy impact Level of impact minor/major/none

-Religious belief None None
+Religious belief None

-Political opinion None None
+Political opinion None

-Racial group None None
+Racial group None

 4 Are there opportunities to better promote good relations between people of different religious belief, political opinion or racial group?
-Good relations category If Yes , provide details If No , provide reasons Religious belief No, as this policy does not provide opportunities to promote equality amongst particular groups Political opinion As above Racial group As above
+Good relations category If Yes , provide details If No , provide reasons Religious belief No, the policy is to ensure a healthy and safe work environment for all staff and users of Invest NI facilities.
+Political opinion No, the policy is to ensure a healthy and safe work environment for all staff and users of Invest NI facilities.
+Racial group No, the policy is to ensure a healthy and safe work environment for all staff and users of Invest NI facilities.